AntResearchNLP/AlignX-Family/README.md

 AlignX releases the <strong>LARGEST</strong> open dataset for personalization research in the era of large language models, featuring <strong>1,311,622</strong> carefully curated examples.
 + <strong>Theoretically Sound</strong>: a 90-dimensional preference space that unifies foundational psychological theories (including the Big Five Personality Traits, Maslow’s Hierarchy of Needs, and Murray’s System of Needs), cutting-edge research in recommendation systems and LLM alignment, and real-world interest taxonomies distilled from major English and Chinese social media platforms (including X, Facebook, Zhihu, and RedNote).
 + <strong>Comprehensive</strong>: beyond response preference pairs, the dataset delivers rich persona signals—including user-generated content (pointwise), comparative feedback (pairwise), and demographic attributes (pointwise).
-+ <strong>Privacy-Preserving</strong>: all persona signals are fully synthesized using large language models, ensuring that no real private information is collected or exposed.
++ <strong>Just For the Sake of Research</strong>: all persona signals are fully synthesized using large language models, ensuring that no real private information is collected or exposed.

 ## Data Format